Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 If you need financial support to pay for Benlysta, or if you need help understanding your insurance coverage, help is available.

-GSK, the manufacturer of Benlysta, offers Benlysta Gateway and the Benlysta Co-pay Program.
-For more information and to find out if you’re eligible for support, call 877-423-6597 or visit the program website.
+GSK, the manufacturer of Benlysta, offers two options, the Benlysta Gateway and Benlysta Copay programs, that may help lower your cost of the drug.
+For more information and to find out if you are eligible for support, call 877-423-6597 or visit the Benlysta website.

 Biosimilar version

 Benlysta is a biologic drug.
-It’s not currently available in biosimilar form.
+It is not currently available in biosimilar form.

 Biologic drugs are made using living cells.
 It’s not possible for drug companies to produce exact copies of these drugs.
 A biosimilar drug is a very similar version of the parent brand-name biologic drug.
 However, it’s not identical.
 Biosimilar drugs are made to treat the same conditions as their parent drug.
 They are considered to be as safe and effective as the parent drug.
 Biosimilars also tend to cost less than brand-name drugs.